Dashiell Anderson

 Research interests

-I am interested in a variety of topics pertaining to economic geography, cultural geography, and Marxian political economy.
+I am interested in a variety of topics pertaining to political economy, economic geography, and cultural geography.
 My PhD thesis focuses on constructing a theory of rural labour exploitation and rural wage determination in high capital accumulation countries, with particular attention given to the US and the UK.
 Critically engaging with relevant academic literature in economics, geography, sociology, political science, and cultural theory, I critically examine the persistence of rural-urban wage differentials tied to the historical and geographical tendencies of capital accumulation.

-Aside from research, I have been a teaching assistant for numerous modules in the geography department at the University of Leeds.
-You can find my teaching profile page here.
+In addition to my PhD research, I have been a teaching assistant on numerous courses/modules in the School of Geography at the University of Leeds.
+You can find my University of Leeds teaching profile page here.

 Qualifications